SandunKanan/FindMyCity/README.md

 # FindMyCity

 ### Formerly MyGlobalHome
-This project is the frontend implementation of MyGlobalHome, a platform that helps people make informed decisions about which city to move to.
+This project is the frontend implementation of FindMyCity, a platform that helps people make informed decisions about which city to move to.
 The frontend is built with React and utilizes Axios for making API requests to the backend.

 Backend: https://github.com/SandunKanan/FindMyCity-server